-Sometimes, one dark store ends up supporting retail fulfillment of several stores within a geographic region.
+Sometimes, one dark store ends up supporting retail fulfilment of several stores within a geographic region.
 Since these warehouses are customer-free zones, where pickers can easily navigate aisles without having to dodge shoppers and their carts, dark stores are able to manage a large volume of orders.
 But not without the right technology.
-Though dark stores can easily provide more delivery options for customers, it can be a challenge to optimize dark stores without the right technology to automate fulfillment tasks.
+Though dark stores can easily provide more delivery options for customers, it can be a challenge to optimise dark stores without the right technology to automate fulfilment tasks.

 4. Increases in order consumption

 Once shoppers get used to your brand’s fast, reliable, and accurate delivery of goods, they are likely to turn into long-term, loyal customers.
 The more options you’re able to provide your customers, whether it’s pickup options for locals or different shipping options, dark stores give the ability to provide more for your customers, which ultimately drives more sales and increases customer lifetime value.

 Dark store order fulfilment: How does it work?